 As an extension to this project, we are enabling AmI by allowing field service personnel to automatically detect the devices on site and provide device specifications and maintenance instructions via smart devices and wearables.
 We are also working on streaming real-time sensor data onto Google Glass.
 By comparing real-time data with predictive engines deployed in the cloud, field service personnel can determine variances or anomalies in operational efficiency, and make decisions about preventive or corrective actions on the spot.

-By combining AmI and machine learning, Mu Sigma is helping optimize field service maintenance and eliminating the need for field staff to carry test kits, connectivity cables and laptops.
+By combining AmI and machine learning, data analytics firms like Mu Sigma are helping optimize field service maintenance and eliminating the need for field staff to carry test kits, connectivity cables and laptops.
 Additionally, by using geo-location, field service personnel can easily be guided to under-performing units in a large industrial or residential sites, thus reducing the time and cost of maintenance.